wkh237/react-native-fetch-blob/README.md

 #### Upload/Download progress

 In `version >= 0.4.2` it is possible to know the upload/download progress.
-On Anroid, only download progress is supported.
+On Android, only download progress is supported.
 See [wiki](https://github.com/wkh237/react-native-fetch-blob/wiki/Fetch-API#fetchprogresseventlistenerpromisernfetchblobresponse) for more information.

 ```js
   RNFetchBlob.fetch('POST', 'http://www.example.com/upload', {